techidaily/site-win11-tips/source/_posts/speed-up-steam-downloads-stopping-unexpected-declines.md

 ![internet speed test](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/internet-speed-test.jpg)

  If the internet connection speed remains somewhat similar during all tests, the connection is stable.
 In contrast, if you get a high rate in some tests but super slow in others, your connection isn't stable.
-So, either[fix your internet stability issues](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) or switch to a wired LAN connection to restore Steam's download speed.
+So, either [fix your internet stability issues](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) or switch to a wired LAN connection to restore Steam's download speed.

 ## 2\.
 Perform a Few Preliminary Checks

  After you have verified that your internet is connected and stable, run the following preliminary checks:

 * If you just started the downloading process and it has stalled at 0 KB/s, terminate it and restart it again.
 * Flush the DNS cache.
-(See[how to flush the DNS cache on Windows](https://www.makeuseof.com/flush-dns-cache-windows/) ).
+(See [how to flush the DNS cache on Windows](https://www.makeuseof.com/flush-dns-cache-windows/) ).
 * Change the DNS server.
-(See how to[change the DNS server on Windows](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) ).
+(See how to [change the DNS server on Windows](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) ).
 * Ensure the drive you're downloading the game has enough storage space.

  If none of the above checks work and the issue persists, go to the next step.